 As I was rummaging through my “to do” box, I found some notes from an ACHE North Texas Education event that I attended back in March.
 The title of the event was Reinventing Customer Service in Healthcare.
 Here are a few ideas:

--When a nurse/MA walks into a room, introduce themselves with a real introduction.
+-When a nurse or medical assistant walks into a room, introduce themselves with a real introduction.
 “Hi my name is X. I’ve been here X years (or have X years experience in X).
 I have a special interest in X.

 -Have a boot camp for service-challenged employees.
 If that doesn’t help their service skills, help them find another job.